bigomics/plaid/README.md

 ## Usage example

 We provide a basic example on how to use Plaid.
-This example uses the pbmc3k dataset from Seurat which is a dataset of 2,700 PBMC single cells.
+This example uses a subset of the pbmc3k dataset from Seurat.
 For the gene sets, as example, we included the hallmarks genesets from MSigDB.

 However, we invite you to use your own bigger datasets and download bigger gene set collections as this shows the speed advantage of